 Class Absence Notification Policy

-With the student’s signed consent, AHS will verify that the student was seen and evaluated at the health center.
-A student's Professor will need to contact AHS, either by phone or email (email@example.com) should they need to verify an appointment.
+With the student’s signed consent, SWC will verify that the student was seen and evaluated at the health center.
+A student's Professor will need to contact SWC, either by phone or email (email@example.com) should they need to verify an appointment.
 Visits to the Health Center for illness DO NOT equate to a class excuse.
 Excuse for a missed class, presentation, or exam, is at the discretion of individual professors.
-Any student who is ill at home and is not seen by AHS will need documentation from their primary care provider in order to verify a medical illness for any missed activity.
+Any student who is ill at home and is not seen by SWC will need documentation from their primary care provider in order to verify a medical illness for any missed activity.

 Short Term Medical Leave

 Students who are advised by a medical professional to NOT attend class, are sent home due to a health related condition, or are hospitalized, are issued a short-term health leave.
 Professors receive email communication, including specific dates of the recommended absence, from the Office of Student Affairs.
 Short-term health leaves are only recommended in the case of severe illness in which it is a risk to the particular student or classmates for that student to attend class.
 Short-term health leaves DO NOT apply to individual class absences.
 Students who choose to go home to see their personal physician for an acute problem can only receive a short-term medical leave AFTER the SWC has received documentation from the home physician.

 If a student is being treated and followed for a health related condition that could impact class attendance or performance, (e.g. concussion, acute mononucleosis) an email will be sent directly to the appropriate professors provided the student gives consent to do so.

 Students missing an exam or presentation while being seen at SWC due to an illness may give consent at the time of the visit for the professor to be informed of the situation.
 This notification to the professor DOES NOT automatically result in an excused absence from the exam or presentation.